Medically Reviewed byIrushi Abeywardhana

 FormatComparison Directory

-Anterior pelvic tilt (APT) occurs when the front of the pelvis drops downward while the sacrum rises.
-Think of your pelvis as a bucket of water: APT tips the bucket forward, spilling its contents — and your lower back absorbs every drop of that misaligned force.
+Anterior pelvic tilt occurs when the front of your pelvis rotates downward while the back rises.
+Think of your pelvis as a bucket of water: in an anterior tilt, the bucket tips forward and water spills out the front.
+This forces your lumbar spine to arch excessively, a state known as lumbar hyperlordosis.

 • 1